+What is Flat Iron steak?
 If you’ve been to a great steak restaurant recently, there’s a good chance you’ve seen the Flat Iron steak on the menu.
-If you haven’t, then you might be wondering, what is Flat Iron steak?
-Is it a good cut, and one you should explore?
+If you haven’t, then you might be wondering it is, is it a good cut, and one you should explore?

 In a nutshell, it delivers in both beefy flavor and succulent tenderness.
 Thick and uniform looking, it is perfect for grilling and is an outstanding looking steak with a distinctive character.

 Steak connoisseurs have long chosen the likes of the porterhouse and fillet for a juicy, succulent meal and gasped at the price.
-But with flank, it’s possible to have the flavor and tenderness of a top-rated steak for an agreeable price.
+But with flat iron, it’s possible to have the flavor and tenderness of a top-rated steak for an agreeable price.